Nano for Kids > Girls Inc. Eureka!®

 energy through investigations of fuel cells and photovoltaics.

-class, which consists of 24 girls, by providing funding for all five
+class, which consists of more than 20 girls, by providing funding for all five

 literacy, leadership development, workforce preparation, and community